Despite what we tell everyone, most of us are NOT having a good day.

 Ditto to whether or not people sign up for my programs.
 Yes, I can send heartfelt emails and do marketing and Facebook advertising and a million live videos talking all about how amazing these programs are (they are!) but at the end of the day, the choice to buy is out of my control.

-Basing my worth on how many people join a class or book me for coaching is a crappy metric.
+Basing my worth on how many people join a class or book me to speak is a crappy metric.

 And even if the metrics appear to be in my control, they don’t allow for much flexibility, which ya know, is kind of important in this thing called life where the only constant is change.